chandanpasunoori/nos/README.md

 # Nos

-> A crate for manipulating HTML with Rust. (status: internal project)
+> A crate for manipulating HTML with Rust. (status: internal project) this is a fork of [nipper](https://crates.io/crates/nipper).
+> for any production use cases please use [nipper](https://crates.io/crates/nipper).

 [comment]: <> (<div>)